dokku/dokku/docs/getting-started/install/dreamhost.md

 Dreamhost (or any other OpenStack-compatible cloud with minimal changes).

-A new server can be created on DreamHost Cloud from the command line using openstack client or from the web UI and with the same command use a cloud-init script to install Dokku.
+A new server instance can be created on DreamHost Cloud from the command line using openstack client or from the web UI and with the same command use a cloud-init script to install Dokku.
 Install the [openstack cli](https://help.dreamhost.com/hc/en-us/articles/216185658-How-to-Install-the-OpenStack-command-line-clients),